 Some ways to help preserve memory in aging are:

 Understand that memory games should not be used as a gauge to determine if a loved one has dementia or memory loss, but rather as a tool to stay sharp as long as possible.
 Some excellent games that can be therapeutic for those struggling with memory deficits include Sudoku puzzles, crosswords and word or picture games that require matching.
 Jigsaw puzzles are another excellent way to work areas of the brain related to memory and cognition, and they may also foster socialization between people living under the same roof.

 Reading is another life-long skill that should be encouraged and facilitated.
 Don’t have a library card?
 Get one.
 Community libraries offer a wealth of programming, classes and events that are geared toward seniors and will continue to foster engagement and interaction across all age groups.
-Also, check out this helpful PDF that provides tips for getting seniors engaged and involved at their local library.
+Also, check out this Caregivers Toolkit that provides tips for getting seniors engaged and involved.

 While Alzheimer’s and age-related dementia first manifest in short-term memory loss, long-term faculties may be unaffected.
 Take your loved one on a walk down memory lane; ask them about events from their past – such as marriage, work or school – that may still be easy for the individual to pull from memory.
 A great tip is to display photos from the past around your home rather than pictures from the current day.
 Stick old pictures on the fridge, in frames and around the rooms to provide a sense of comfort and clarity for those with memory loss issues.